jmurphy6895/AstroCoords.jl/README.md

 This package is intended to be a one stop shop for all things related to astrodynamics coordinate systems.
 In addition to being non-allocating and highly performant all transformations found here are also differentiable with compatibility with a number of different automatic and finite differencing schemas.

-Note: The J2 Modified Equinoctial elements are not yet differntiable with all method.
+Note: The J2 Modified Equinoctial elements are not yet differentiable with all method.
 YMMV depending on the backend used.

 Currently this package implements:
 - [x] Cartesian